mathd/worktree-manager/README.md

 - Python 3.6+
 - Git
-- Unix-like environment (Linux, macOS, WSL)
+- Unix-like environment (Linux, macOS, WSL2)

 ## How It Works